December 28, 2012 2 min read 1 Comment

 Regina McRae is the Founder of Grandma`s Secrets, a home style bakery in New York.
-Regina and her baking skills have been featured in Oprah Magazine, The New York Times, and The Food Network.Q.
-Please tell us a little about yourself.A.
+Regina and her baking skills have been featured in Oprah Magazine, The New York Times, and The Food Network.

-I began my business 17 years ago with $10 and 9 pies.
+A.I began my business 17 years ago with $10 and 9 pies.
 Despite overwhelming odds, and numerous obstacles, I never stopped believing in myself or my products.
-I have emerged as one of NYC's premiere cake artists, and seek to give back to the business community as much as I can.Q.
-Why is American Manufacturing important to you?A.
+I have emerged as one of NYC's premiere cake artists, and seek to give back to the business community as much as I can.

-We cannot look to the government to bring us out this economic slump.
+A.We cannot look to the government to bring us out this economic slump.
 We have to turn to ourselves.
-That means keeping jobs here in the USA, shopping small, and supporting small businesses.Q.
-Where did your passion for USA manufacturing begin?A.
+That means keeping jobs here in the USA, shopping small, and supporting small businesses.

-My mother was a nurse, and was union, so I grew up with a strong faith in unions and Americans supporting each other.
+A.My mother was a nurse, and was union, so I grew up with a strong faith in unions and Americans supporting each other.
 However, when the economy began to collapse, and I watched as more and more major corporations outsourced, and jobs became fewer and fewer, I realized each of us can do something about it.
-Buy American, refuse to support companies that outsource or don't hire union, and stand up for your beliefs.Q.
-How have you expressed that passion throughout your life?A.
+Buy American, refuse to support companies that outsource or don't hire union, and stand up for your beliefs.

-I never crossed a picket line, have stood behind American workers, sign petitions or any little thing I can do to support American workers' causes, and encourage others to shop small.
-I shun mega-corporations, would rather by hand made or home made than off the rack, and am very vocal in encouraging others to follow my lead.Q.
-What is your favorite quote?A.
+A. I never crossed a picket line, have stood behind American workers, sign petitions or any little thing I can do to support American workers' causes, and encourage others to shop small.
+I shun mega-corporations, would rather by hand made or home made than off the rack, and am very vocal in encouraging others to follow my lead.

-We are Main Street, not Wall Street.
+A. We are Main Street, not Wall Street.
 We are not going to get bailed out.
 We have to shop small, and shop American.

 It was a great pleasure to have interviewed Regina this week.
 Just checking out her website will make your mouth water!
 You can find her home baked goods at http://www.grandmasecrets.com/.Thank you all for stopping in for another week on 'The Importance of American Manufacturing.'